-As usual, I have summed up a bit of all the best picks of this year so you can save some time shopping online.
+As usual, I have summed up our recommendations so you can save some time shopping online.

-- Venture Heat – Heated Tri-Zone Base Layer Shirt – a battery heat top that can definitely keep you warm on the mountain.
+- Venture Heat Battery Heated Base Layer – a great battery heat top that can definitely keep you warm on the mountain.

-- Under Armour ColdGear Armour Compression Crew – a great price point compression top that can wick the moisture out really quick.
+- Under Armour Men Ua ColdGear Compression Crew – a great price point compression top that can wick the moisture out really quickly.

-- Icebreaker Merino Everyday Base Layer Long Sleeve Crew Neck Shirt, Zealand Merino Wool – a 100% merino wool base top that’s really soft, comfortable and warm.
+- Icebreaker Merino Everyday Base Layer – a 100% merino wool base top that’s really soft, comfortable and warm.

 Long underwears made with Synthetic Fabrics like Polyester is often cheaper, more durable, sketchy and easier to take care of but aren’t as comfortable or resistant to odor then one made with merino wool, i.e. they are harder and you have to wash more often.